compiler-research/compiler-research.github.io/_posts/2023-04-05-language-interoperability-using-cppyy-and-cling.md

 ---
-title: "The Next Step in Language Interoperability using Cling and cppyy"
+title: "The Next Step in Language Interoperability using compiler-as-a-service and cppyy"
 layout: post
-excerpt: "Scientific software in constantly being challenged by enthusiasts trying to test the boundaries of programming languages, in search of better performance and simpler workflows.
-One such breakthrough was achieved using Cling, a C++ interpreter, that has presented new possibilities with an incremental compilation infrastructure that is available at runtime."
+excerpt: "Scientific software is constantly being challenged by enthusiasts trying to test the boundaries of programming languages, in search of better performance and simpler workflows.
+Interactive C++ interpreters such as Cling and ClangRepl presented new possibilities with an incremental compilation infrastructure that is available at runtime."
 sitemap: false
 permalink: blogs/language_interoperability_with_cling_and_cppyy/
 date: 2023-04-05